-- 9.1 The Committee shall direct the Fire Chief in the performance of his management duties but not with respect his statutory duties as Fire Chief under the Fire Protection and Prevention Act, 1997, as amended, and no individual member of the Committee shall give orders or directions to any employee, including the Fire Chief. - 9.2 The Committee shall monitor the performance of the Fire Chief and, together with the Chief Administrative Officer for Newmarket, perform an annual performance review of the Fire Chief; ensuring that all Members of both Municipal Councils have had the opportunity to provide input to the review, as necessary. - 9.3 The Committee shall have no authority to modify or revise the terms of this Agreement but may make recommendations to the Municipal Councils in this regard. - 9.4 The Committee is hereby authorized to meet with representatives of other municipalities that are interested, with the objective of expanding the service area of the Department for the provision of Fire and Emergency Services beyond Aurora and Newmarket.
+- 9.1 The Committee shall direct the Fire Chief in the performance of his management duties but not with respect his statutory duties as Fire Chief under the Fire Protection and Prevention Act, 1997, as amended, and no individual member of the Committee shall give orders or directions to any employee, including the Fire Chief. - 9.2 The Chief Administrative Officer for Newmarket shall monitor the performance of the Fire Chief and, will provide feedback to the Fire Chief; ensuring that all Members of both Municipal Councils have had the opportunity to provide input to the CAO.
+Performance feedback to the Fire Chief will be conducted as per the practices of the Town of Newmarket, as necessary. - 9.3 The Committee shall have no authority to modify or revise the terms of this Agreement but may make recommendations to the Municipal Councils in this regard. - 9.4 The Committee is hereby authorized to meet with representatives of other municipalities that are interested, with the objective of expanding the service area of the Department for the provision of fire and emergency services beyond Aurora and Newmarket.
 Following such discussions, the Committee shall report to the Municipal Councils concerning proposed amendments to this Agreement resulting from the proposed admission of future Parties.